Circadence-Corp/DSREexpertBR/README.md

 1. ```New-AzResourceGroup -Name <<resource-group-name>>```
 2. ```New-AzResourceGroupDeployment -ResourceGroupName <<resource-group-name>> -TemplateFile .\azuredeploy.json```

 The first command creates the resource group (in your respective Tenant).
 The second line hydrates the new resource group with the provided ARM tempalte file.
-The ```azuredeploy.json``` wraps in the Desired State Configuration policys to build out the Domain Controller, VictimPC, AdminPC and Client01.
+The ```azuredeploy.json``` wraps in the Desired State Configuration policys to build out the Domain Controller, AdminPC and Client01.

 You can make modifications to these VMs, but again, we recommend any change is made at the ARM and DSC level.